 QuantumScape Corporation (QS) Outpaces Stock Market Gains: What You Should Know

-QuantumScape Corporation will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from QuantumScape Corporation as it approaches its next earnings release.

-Any recent changes to analyst estimates for QuantumScape Corporation should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for QuantumScape Corporation.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 QuantumScape Corporation currently has a Zacks Rank of #3 (Hold).

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 226, which puts it in the bottom 12% of all 250+ industries.
+This group has a Zacks Industry Rank of 231, putting it in the bottom 10% of all 250+ industries.

 To follow QS in the coming trading sessions, be sure to utilize Zacks.com.